 On today’s show, we break down why overdelivering for your boss and your customers is the most selfish thing you could ever possibly do,

 All right, thrive nation.
-Welcome back to another exciting edition of the thrive time show and the knowledge bomb edition of the thrive time show.
+Welcome back to another exciting edition of the thrive time show business podcast and the knowledge bomb edition of the thrive time show.
 Now, on today’s business coach show, we’re talking about this concept that Napoleon hill once wrote, so I pulled out quote Napoleon Hill.
 This quote, I think so much of that I haven’t painted on the wall at the office.
 Napoleon hill once said, he went throughout, overdeliver, and soon you shall be overpaid, overdeliver, and soon you shall be overpaid.
 So on today’s show, I want to give the listeners out there want to give you three examples of what it means to overdeliver, and I would like to ask you three questions that we’re going to change your life if you get this idea.
 Okay?
 So example, number one, I did not know about overdelivering until a book was introduced to me that was written by Napoleon hill called think and grow rich.

 My boss at the time, Jeremy Thorn, gave the book to me, Jeremy Thorn gave the book to be the book changed my life.
 Uh, so much that I named my son after the author think it grow rich, the author of think and grow rich, the number one self help book of all time outside of the chicken soup for the soul series.
 This book has sold over $60 million copies.
 The book is called think and grow rich.
 It documents the proven path to success.
 My boss says to me, you have to read this book.
 I said, German, I don’t want to read the book.
 And he says, if you don’t read the book, you’re fired.
 I’m like, okay, I’ll read the books.
 Read the book, and the book explains so many keys to success, but one of the things that explains is your goal should be to always do 20 percent more than you’re paid to do.

 Your goal should always be to do 20 percent more than you’re paid to do 20, 20, 20 percent.
 So it feel.
 Say I did my best effort, I did my past, but we’re talking about giving 120 percent more than what your quota is.
-So as an example, I read the book and I’m going, well, my career’s going nowhere.
+So as an example, I read the book and listen to the business podcast and I’m going, well, my career’s going nowhere.
 My Dj business isn’t really taking off the way I wanted it to.
 I’m in year three, I’ve done probably $30,000 of profit, you know, last year I’m year three of the business now I, I’d made a lot of gross rent when I, when I personally deejayed I always made a lot of money.
 But getting the business going.
 When I hired people it seemed like the, the, the second employee I hired, the first employee I hired eight, all my profit.
 It’s what happens.
 Step backwards a little bit.

 And I, and I hired the next guy and we got worse and it seemed like the quality was just dipping and it just seemed like every time if I didn’t Dj to show myself, it wasn’t very good.
 And so what I wanted to do is I want, I want to have an audio clip of me, I think actually deejaying from back in the day.
 I’m going to cue it up so you could hear what, what a Dj show sounded like.
 When I personally deejayed a bride would ask for a song like a, the bride and groom would make a playlist of songs they wanted and they weren’t good at Dj and they were a bride and groom.
 But my job was to sell every single song to every single audience and get people excited about songs I didn’t even like.
 And so meatloaf wrote a song called I would do anything for love, but I won’t do that.